MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 [^(4)]: _CDP_ is a term originating in the cryptocurrency community for a loan that is collateralized by crypto and usually in connection with an algorithmic stablecoin loan.
 [^(5)]: 50% loan-to-value means that there is double the amount of collateral relative to the borrowed amount.
 This means exactly the same as being 200% over-collateralized.
 If the loan is 33% LTV, it would be 300% over-collateralized.
 The higher the collateralization rate, the more secure the loan is against being liquidated in foreclosure due to price movements of the (possibly volatile) underlying crypto used as collateral.

 **_The system does not allow you to obtain a loan that would be lower than the required collateralization ratio, i.e., you can borrow up to half the value of the underlying assets.
-It is highly recommended to healthily over-collateralize the loan, to avoid [liquidation](#liquidations)!_**
+It is highly recommended to healthily over-collateralize the loan, to avoid [liquidations](#liquidations) in the event of a sudden price movement!_**

+_For example: Bob deposits $3,000 worth of tzBTC to collateralize a vault, and borrows $1,000 USDT.
+Bob’s loan is 300% collateralized, and considered an active “healthy” vault._

 ### Peer to Peer Lending